rock-core/rock-and-syskit/source/component_networks/reusable_networks.html.md

 To be able to call `provide` like this, each of the data services ports must have a **single port** on the component (exported port in the case of compositions) that matches the port direction and type.
-If there case more there is more than one match, the ports must be matched explicitly by passing a mapping from the service's position name to the component's.
+In case there is more than one match, the ports must be matched explicitly by passing a mapping from the service's position name to the component's.
 If our gps component had an interface like: